 This is the first post with the #shorts hashtag.
-I’ve decided to start writing #shorts instead of grouped hax like in Various hax series.
+I’ve decided to start writing #shorts instead of grouped hax like in the Various hax series.

 Various Hax series of posts were a bit messy and whenever I need to search for something that I’ve worked on in the past, I have to browse through all those posts to spot it.
-It also shows how I progressed over the time 😀 Funny how lame I was at the beginning, well, I still am! 😀
+It also shows how I progressed over time 😀 Funny how lame I was at the beginning, well, I still am! 😀

 For convenience, I’ve put links to all those previous posts below:

 A few months ago, I was working on two Commodore 1084 monitors.
 Usual stuff like re-capping, cleaning, retr0brighting and … hax 🙂

 One of the monitors had a broken latch mechanism that keeps the front panel in place.